 Therefore, for small data noise $\signoise\approx0$ we obtain from \cref{eq:upperSupBoundAppendix,subeq:BayesianHDtr} that

-In words, from a Bayesian point of view, we seek the highest value $\NNf(x)$ provided that the posterior density $p(\theta|\Dtr)>e^{\tilde{\gamma}_{\signoise}}$, which can be seen as a heuristic to approximate CBs similarly as the MAP from the parameter-space is a commonly used heuristic to approximate the posterior mean of $y$.
+In words, from a Bayesian point of view, we seek the highest value $\NNf(x)$ for which the posterior density $p(\theta|\Dtr)>e^{\tilde{\gamma}_{\signoise}}$, which can be seen as a heuristic to approximate CBs analogously to the MAP on the parameter-space as a popular heuristic to approximate the posterior mean.